 The University, its officers, employees, and agents have the right to enter student rooms for the purpose of maintenance inspection and repair; preservation of health, safety, security, facilities, and maintaining a sleep/study atmosphere; recovery of University owned property; and for suspected policy violations.
 At no time may a room be searched without proper warrants.

 Residents are not permitted on the roof of any residence hall building for any reason without the permission of the Physical Plant Department.
 Items lost on the roofs can be retrieved by completing a work order through your Residence Hall Director.

-The University will not discriminate in room assignments on the basis of race, color, sexual orientation, creed, religion, national origin, status with regard to public assistance, or disability.
+The University will not discriminate in room assignments on the basis of race, sex, color, creed, religion, age, national origin, disability, marital status, status with regard to public assistance, sexual orientation, gender identity, or gender expression.
 Room assignments will be made at the discretion of the University on the basis of the date the Residence Hall Contract and $150 prepayment fee is received in the Department of Residential Life.
 Whenever possible, roommate requests and room option preferences will be honored.

-FYRE students can expect to maintain a roommate throughout the year because of the importance of that relationship on the college learning experience.
+FYRE students can expect to maintain a roommate throughout the year because of the importance of that relationship in the college learning experience.
 Please refer to the Room Consolidation policy for further information.